 *Dinner in a traditional restaurant in Santiago historical city centre

-Day 1 : Arrive to Tui on your own.
-Accommodation in Hotel A Torre do Xudeo.
+DAY 1 : Arrive to Tui on your own.
+Accommodation in a Boutique Hotel

 On leaving the city we can stop to admire the eleventh-century church of San Salvador de Rebordáns, built in Romanesque style.
 Continuing on our way towards Porriño we pass the chapel dedicated to the Virxe do Camiño, before dropping down to the River San Simón where we will find a bridge known as A Ponte das Febres.
 We then reach A Madalena and continue onwards to Ribadelouro.
 Leaving Gándaras de Budiño to the east, we pass through the old streets in the centre of Porriño before heading towards Mos.
 Here we walk up the sloping street known as Rua dos Cabaleiros, where we will be rewarded at the end by the sight of a valuable eighteenth-century stone cross.
 Following the route, we pass the centuries-old Roman milestone at Vilar de Infesta and cross the area of level ground known as Chan das Pipas.
 We follow the Roman road, whose course takes us back to the N-550 before it enters Redondela, marked by the monastery of Vilavella.